vseventer/Lady/README.md

 ## Support
 Lady supports `document.close`, `document.open`, `document.write` and `document.writeln`.
 Moreover, deferreds are rendered using speculative parsing.
-More about this can be read here: https://developer.mozilla.org/en/HTML/HTML5/HTML5_Parser#Performance_improvement_with_speculative_parsing
+More about this can be read [here] (https://developer.mozilla.org/en/HTML/HTML5/HTML5_Parser#Performance_improvement_with_speculative_parsing).

 No external library is needed to run Lady.
-Also, no explicit `eval`-calls are made.
+Also, no explicit `eval`-calls are made (except to circumvent a Firefox bug).
 Ad codes are evil enough by themselves, aren’t they?
 In principal, the code rendered by Lady should be a 1-to-1 copy of its deferred.

+Lady is tested succesfully in:
+* Chrome 15 and up,
+* Firefox 3 and up,
-Lady is tested succesfully in all major browsers, including Internet Explorer 7 and 8.
-IE6 is not supported.
+* Internet Explorer 7 and up (not IE6),
+* Opera 11 and up,
+* Safari 5 and up.

 ## Caveats
-Although I think Lady is production ready, some ad providers will eventually screw up.
+Although I think Lady is almost production ready, some ad providers will eventually screw up.
 During the development, I got surprised by the horrible code ad providers are putting us through.
 So, be warned.

 When you come along a piece of JavaScript that is not supported, drop me a line and I will look into it.